-The heterogeneously grouped Spanish class focuses on communication skills as students learn to integrate authentic, unrehearsed target language use with the cultures of diverse peoples.
-Students will also develop critical thinking and problem solving skills through the use of interpretive, presentational, and interpersonal skills.
+This Spanish class focuses on communication skills as students learn to integrate authentic, unrehearsed target language use with the cultures of diverse peoples.
+Students will also develop critical thinking and problem-solving skills through the use of interpretive, presentational, and interpersonal skills.
 Students are expected to reach the Novice High level of proficiency through differentiated instruction and assessment.
 Grades will be based on a combined continuum of proficiency, with further emphasis on daily proficiency.

-6202 Spanish II CP Year Grades 9, 10, 11, 12 4 Credits
+6202 Spanish II: Intermediate Low CP Year Grades 9-12 4 Credits

-The heterogeneously grouped Spanish II class continues to focus on communication skills as students learn to integrate authentic, unrehearsed target language use with the cultures of diverse peoples.
-Students will continue to develop critical thinking and problem solving skills through the use of interpretive, presentational and interpersonal skills.
+This class continues to focus on communication skills as students learn to integrate authentic, unrehearsed target language use with the cultures of diverse peoples.
+Students will continue to develop critical thinking and problem-solving skills through the use of interpretive, presentational and interpersonal skills.
 Students are expected to reach the Intermediate Low level of proficiency through differentiated instruction and assessment.
 Grades will be based on proficiency with further emphasis on daily proficiency.